The Transition ‘Recovery’ Curriculum

 Use of the school’s system from home (MyConcern and Communication Logs)

-Welfare: Weekly monitoring meeting focuses on Virtual School cohort as a discrete group
+Welfare: Weekly monitoring meeting focused on Virtual School cohort as a discrete group

-Referrals from the weekly monitoring meeting to schedule a doorstep visit with families and/or planning meeting with multi-agency teams including NHS therapists, CAMHS specialists, and Social Care to put into place early intervention.
+Referrals from the weekly monitoring meeting scheduled doorstep visits with families and/or planning meetings with multi-agency teams including NHS therapists, CAMHS specialists, and Social Care to put into place early intervention.

-The Family Inclusion Team support families directly with wellbeing priorities.
+The Family Inclusion Team supported families directly with wellbeing priorities.

-Teachers continue to have the morning 8:30-9:15 time for a meeting on Microsoft Team to outline planning and preparation with the class team for the online learning focus of the day.
-This includes opportunities for training and research linked to the long term vision for the class.
+Teachers continued to have the morning 8:30-9:15 time for a meeting on Microsoft Team to outline planning and preparation with the class team for the online learning focus of the day.
+This included opportunities for training and research linked to the long term vision for the class.

-Clusters of teachers within the professional learning communities (NESTs) engaging in enquiry based reflective practice to develop approaches for delivering quality virtual learning and sharing best practice between professionals.
+Clusters of teachers within the professional learning communities (NESTs) engaged in enquiry based reflective practice to develop approaches for delivering quality virtual learning and shared best practice between professionals.